5 FAQs about feeding senior dogs

 The age at which each dog should change food will depend very much on the breed and health of the dog.
-Smaller breeds mature faster, but age more slowly after reaching maturity.
+Smaller breeds mature faster and after reaching maturity begin to age more slowly.
 A small dog such as a toy poodle, terrier or Chihuahua isn't considered senior until much later than a larger breed (maybe 10 to 12 years old), and the Giant breeds are “senior citizens” at 5 or 6 years of age.
-Most vets, though, consider a dog 7 or 8 years or older to be a senior.
+Most vets, though, consider a dog aged 7 or 8 years plus older to be a senior.

 As dogs age, their health and stamina slowly decline.
-Their bodies lose the ability to repair themselves, maintain normal body functions and adapt to the stresses and changes in the environment.
-In addition, around age 7 for most dogs and age 5 for giant breed dogs, metabolism slows down and the dog requires fewer calories.
+Their bodies lose the ability to repair themselves, maintain normal body functions and struggle to adapt to the stresses and changes in the environment.
+In addition, around age 7 for most dogs, and age 5 for giant breed dogs, metabolism slows down and the dog requires fewer calories.

 Obesity is a very common problem in older animals and should be taken seriously.
 It directly correlates to a decreased life expectancy, and may contribute to other health problems.
-Of course, many exceptions exist, and if a dog is active and in good shape, he may be able to be fed and exercised as if he is a younger dog.
+Of course, many exceptions exist, and if a dog is active and in good shape, he may be able to be fed and exercised in a similar way to a younger dog.
 Routine veterinary exams and blood testing can help determine what diet is best for your older dog.